Chhatrapati Shivaji Terminus: Victoria Terminus

 This famous landmark which has become a symbol of the city, was built as the headquarters of the Great Indian Peninsular Railway.

 The railway station was built to replace the Bori Bunder railway station, in the Bori Bunder area of Bombay, a prominent port and warehouse area known for its imports and exports.
 Since Bombay became a major port city at the time, a bigger station was built to meet its demands, and was named Victoria Terminus, after the then reigning Empress of India, Queen Victoria.
 The station was designed by Frederick William Stevens, a British engineer architect, attached to the Bombay office of the Indian colonial Public Works Department.
 Work began in 1878.
 He received ₹1614000 as the payment for his services.
 Stevens earned the commission to construct the station after a masterpiece watercolour sketch by draughtsman Axel Haig.
 The design has been compared to George Gilbert Scott's 1873 St Pancras railway station in London, also in an exuberant Italian Gothic style, but it is far closer to Scott's second prize winning entry for Berlin's parliament building, exhibited in London in 1875, which featured numerous towers and turrets, and a large central ribbed dome.
-The style of the station is also similar to other public buildings of the 1870s in Mumbai, such as the Elphinstone College but especially the buildings of Mumbai University, also designed by G Scott.
+The style of the station is also similar to other public buildings of the 1870s in Mumbai, such as Elphinstone College but especially the buildings of the University of Mumbai, also designed by G Scott.

 The station took ten years to complete, the longest for any building of that era in Mumbai.